webgme/webgme/config/README.md

 ##### requirejsPaths
 - `config.requirejsPaths = {}`
  - Custom paths that will be added to the `paths` of [requirejs configuration](http://requirejs.org/docs/api.html#config).
- Paths added here will also be served under the given key, i.e. `{myPath: './aPath/aSubPath/'}` will expose files at `<host>/myPath/someFile.js`.
+ Paths added here will also be served under the given key, i.e. `{myPath: './aPath/aSubPath/'}` will expose files via `<host>/myPath/someFile.js`.

 ##### rest